Brexit Showdown Looms As MPs Prepare To Return To Parliament

 As NPR's Frank Langfitt reports, Johnson's opponents are expected to succeed at taking control of parliament's agenda – typically set by the Prime Minister.
 If they do that and pass their bill, Langfitt adds, "we actually think that Boris Johnson is going to do what he just said he wouldn't do and doesn't want to do – he'll almost have no choice but to call an election and take this back to the people."

-That would be risky for both Johnson and his primary opponent, Labour Party leader Jeremy Corbyn.
+That would be risky for both Johnson and his chief opponent, Labour Party leader Jeremy Corbyn.
 Corbyn spoke in favor of an early election on Monday, though he is lagging in the polls.
 Johnson has a tiny majority in Parliament at the moment and would try to widen it to push through a Brexit deal, as Langfitt reported.

+Johnson said on Monday that the chances of a deal with the EU are rising — though most analysts are skeptical and the U.K. has not publicly presented any new proposals to break the deadlock with Brussels.

 The text of the opposition bill was tweeted out by Labour MP Hilary Benn shortly before Johnson spoke.
 It stipulates that the U.K. would not leave the EU on Oct.
 31 without a deal, unless Parliament agrees.